anupamk36/containerize-python-application/README.md

 steps involved:

 # To build the image and specify the directory (Make sure to have Docker running)
-docker build -t iris-containerization .
+docker build -t anupam-api .

 # Run the build
-docker run -p 9999:9999 iris-containerization
+docker run -p 8000:8000 anupam-api

 # Validate using netcat
 nc 0.0.0.0 9999

-SAMPLE RESPONSE:
+SAMPLE RESPONSE for iris:
 You are connected!
 [5.1 4.9 4.7 4.6 5.
 5.4 4.6 5.
 4.4 4.9 5.4 4.8 4.8 4.3 5.8 5.7 5.4 5.1
  5.7 5.1 5.4 5.1 4.6 5.1 4.8 5.
 5. 5.2 5.2 4.7 4.8 5.4 5.2 5.5 4.9 5.